ProgrammazioneDiSistema2023-IA-ZZ/Group18/README.md

 As discussed in the usage section, a test demo example is provided in `./js_onnx_rustime/test_onnx_rustime.js`.

-For more details on how Rust and NodeJS integration works, and to dive deeper into the capabilities of neon, visit the [official neon documentation](https://docs.rs/neon/latest/neon/).
+For more details on how Rust and JavaScript integration works, and to dive deeper into the capabilities of neon, visit the [official neon documentation](https://docs.rs/neon/latest/neon/).

 ## 👩‍💻 Contribution